 The purpose of this section is to show that, while higher damping factors are generally thought of as better, there is a point at which increasing damping factor has little to do with improving system damping and speaker control and becomes more of a marketing ploy.

 So, we already know what damping factor is.
-What it Q then?
+What is Q, then?

 Q is a Thiele-Small parameter (TSP) and stands for quality factor.
 It is used to describe how well the driver will control its own movement at the resonant frequency.
-Q is the inverse of damping ratio (of the system) and so a lower Q means more control.
+Q is the inverse of the damping ratio (of the system), so a lower Q means more control.